Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Experimental Studies

-For simplicity, our down-sampling operation directly utilizes the bicubic filter offered in FFmpeg\footnote{http://ffmpeg.org/}, and videos are compressed using the VVC reference software VTM10.0 on a 2.60 GHz Intel Xeon CPU.
-Targeting for the popular Internet-based video application, this work mainly emphasizes on the scenarios across the intermediate and low bit rate ranges.
-Thus, the VVC anchor uses CTC QPs, e.g., \{32, 37, 42, 47\}.
-In the meantime, the proposed VVC with CRS enhancement applies the QPs with a fixed offset, i.e., \{27, 32, 37, 42\} for LR inter frames and the same CTC QPs for HR intra frames, with which we can match bit rates for fair comparison.
-Other SR methods used for comparison follows the similar procedure to select QPs to match the bit rates of VVC anchor.
-Such comparative study can be easily extended to other QPs or bit rate coverage.
+As aforementioned, re-sampling operation directly utilizes the bicubic filter offered in FFmpeg\footnote{http://ffmpeg.org/}, and videos are compressed using HEVC reference software HM16.0\footnote{https://hevc.hhi.fraunhofer.de} with LDP configuration on a 2.60 GHz Intel Xeon CPU.
+Targeting for the Internet-based ultra-low-latency video application, this work mainly emphasizes on the scenarios acrosss the medium and low bit rates.
+Thus, the HEVC anchors use QPs from \{32, 37, 42, 47, 51\}, while the DCS applies the QPs with matched bit rates for fair comparison.
+Such comparative study can be easily extended to other QPs or bitrate coverage.
+The intra interval or GoP size is set to 1 second.
+Other GoPs are examined in subsequent ablation studies.